ArtPoon/slides/markdown/mimm4750g-l2.md

 # Origins of Genbank

 * The Atlas of Protein Sequence and Structure (Dayhoff and Ecks)
-* Dr. Margaret Oakley Dayhoff was the first professional curator of a sequence database and arguably the founder of bioinformatics.
+* Dr. Margaret Oakley Dayhoff was the first professional curator of a sequence database and arguably the founder of bioinformatics (*more later!*).
 * Both Dayhoff and the Los Alamos National Laboratory (headed by Walter Goad) submitted proposals to NIH to form what is now Genbank.
 * Dayhoff managed the *Atlas* as a proprietary resource, whereas Goad intended the database to be a free public resource.